ldatb/homelab/README.md

 ## Setup
 ```
-ansible-playbook ./ansible/bootstrap.yml -u <username> --private-key <keypair-file> -i ./ansible/inventory
+ansible-playbook ./ansible/bootstrap.yml -i ./ansible/inventory
 ```
 **Update the group_vars/all.yml file before running the playbook**

 **WARNING:** A new user (named cumulus) will be created to hold the data files for all applications of this project.
-You need to specify an SSH key to be added to this new user.
+The same private key used to login will be assigned to this new user.

 To understand how to create an SSH key, check https://www.cyberciti.biz/faq/how-to-set-up-ssh-keys-on-linux-unix/ (you only need to create the key, the Ansible playbook will add it to the user).